 The Mitchell Caverns in Providence State Park are one of the only show caves in Southern California.
 They finally reopened after being closed for over five years, and if you haven’t explored them, do it now.
-The caves are only accessible via a guided tour that happens two days a week and is hard to book, but it consists of 1.5 – 2 hours of exploring the caves and learning about the area’s history.
+The caves are only accessible via a guided tour that happens two days a week.
+While it is hard to book, it consists of 1.5 – 2 hours of exploring the caves and learning about the area’s history, making for a fun adventure.
 Here is all the information.

 - $10 per person for the tour and $10 to park

 - Must call to get on a tour, they told me you could only call on Mondays currently.
 More information here.

 - Location: 38200 Essex Rd, Essex, CA 92332

 - You can find more places to explore in the Mojave Desert here

 - This information is from my visit in 2018

 From Southern California, it is a long drive to get out to Mitchell Caverns, and I would recommend you consider spending the night at Hole in the Wall Campground or something so you can make the most of your time.